 Looking for the perfect gift for a trumpet player?
-We’ve identified twelve gifts that are sure to please players of this hot shot instrument.
+We’ve identified 18 gifts that are sure to please players of this hot shot instrument.

 Be prepared to blow your trumpet player’s mind with this top-rated, sound-enhancing brass mouthpiece booster.
 The brass cylinder fits around the existing trumpet mouthpiece, giving the instrument improved acoustic performance.
 From intonation to resonance, players rave about the ways this improves their playing.